-Now occasionally you will a sus chord that uses the second note instead of the fourth to replace the third.
+Now occasionally you will see a sus chord that uses the second note instead of the fourth to replace the third.
 These are called sus2 chords or just 2 (as in F#2).
-For example, Csus2 is C, D and G. These are not to be confused with add2 chords which include the second degree along with the third degree, Cadd2 is C, D, E and G. Now I personally think sus2 chords sound really cheesy (they're in new age music and older pop power ballads), but occasionally they sound alright if used tastefully.
+For example, Csus2 is C, D and G. These are not to be confused with add2 chords which include the second degree along with the third degree, Cadd2 is C, D, E and G.

-Suspended chords often "resolve" to the regular chord they're suspending.
-This happens a lot in cadences, especially in classical music.
+Suspended chords often "resolve" to the major triad they're suspending.
+This happens a lot in cadences, especially in traditional classical music.

 Also whenever you see a major or dominant 7 chord, you can first play a sus chord and then resolve it back to the major or dominant 7 chord.
 You can even go back and forth multiple times.

-I'll often "suspend" the fifth up to the sixth as well.
+I'll often "suspend" the fifth up to the sixth in addition to the fourth.
 For example, when I play a C chord I'll play the C, E and G and then, C, F and A and then back to the C, E and G. It sounds really bluesy and soulful.